Health

 Canned (or tinned) tuna and salmon are often overlooked as affordable protein sources.
 They’re shelf-stable, easy to prepare, and packed with protein, omega-3 fatty acids, and other nutrients.
 Tuna toasts, salmon patties, and sushi bowls with canned fish are all options to help you meet your protein goals.

 While boneless, skinless chicken breasts are popular choices for lean protein, don’t forget about chicken thighs and drumsticks!
 These cuts are often more affordable and are just as delicious when prepared the right way.
-Marinate and bake them for a flavorful, protein-rich meal without breaking the bank.
+Marinate and bake them for flavorful, inexpensive high-protein meals without breaking the bank.

 Greek yogurt is an excellent source of protein and can be enjoyed as a snack or incorporated into various recipes.
 Opt for plain, unsweetened Greek yogurt to avoid added sugars and save money compared to flavored varieties.
 Top with fresh fruit, nuts, or seeds (we love hemp, flax, and chia) for extra flavor and nutrients.